-2.1 To recommend to Council to approve the Youth Justice Annual Plan 2023/24 on behalf of Blackpool Council with effect until 31 December 2024.
+2.1 To approve, as one of the key partners, the Youth Justice Annual Plan 2023/24 with effect until 31 December 2024.

 3.0 Reason for recommendation(s)

 - 3.1 To have oversight of the Youth Justice Partnership plan to provide scrutiny, challenge and support to aid development and ensure positive outcomes for children are achieved. - 3.2 Local authorities have a statutory duty to submit an annual youth justice plan and deliver against the priorities set out in their plan. - 3.3 Is the recommendation contrary to a plan or strategy approved by the Council? - 3.4 Is the recommendation in accordance with the Council's approved budget?
 Yes